NemoAndrea/time-wasting-it/docs/software.md

 *To run JavaScript code on the Raspberry Pi, we will need to install Node.js.
 It is slightly nontrivial on a Raspberry Pi, but [if you follow these instructions](https://pimylifeup.com/raspberry-pi-nodejs/) it should be a matter of following along.*

+Before anything, make sure this repository is cloned (copied) onto the Raspberry Pi.

 ### Starting the LightClock

 Simply navigate to the repository directory on the raspberry pi, and type